Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Deciding Edge Types

 Items~\ref{lem: edge types and pseudo cycles: locr} and \ref{lem: edge types and pseudo cycles: green} follow immediately from Lemmas~\ref{lem: edge types and cycles} and~\ref{lem: psuedo cycle pumping} and the fact that every cycle is also a pseudo-cycle (for the `only if' direction of item~\ref{lem: edge types and pseudo cycles: green} use Lemma~\ref{lem: pseudo cycle implies one with r broadcasts} to obtain a pseudo-cycle with exactly $r$ broadcasts).
 The same fact, combined with Lemma~\ref{lem: edge types and cycles}, gives the 'only if' direction of item~\ref{lem: edge types and pseudo cycles: good}.

-For the `if' direction of item~\ref{lem: edge types and pseudo cycles: good}, we claim that it is enough to show that: ($\dagger$) there is a configuration $f$ of $\puwdsys$ and two pseudo-cycles $C, D$ starting in $f$, such that $D$ contains broadcasts, and $C$ contains the edge $e$ and no broadcasts.
+For the `if' direction of item~\ref{lem: edge types and pseudo cycles: good}, we claim that it is enough to show that: ($\dagger$) there is a configuration $f$ of $\puwdsys$ and two pseudo-cycles $C, D$ starting in $f$, such that $D$ contains broadcasts, and $C$ contains the edge $e$ and does not contain any broadcast edge.
 Indeed, by Lemma~~\ref{lem: psuedo cycle pumping}, one can pump $C,D$ to obtain cycles $C', D'$ starting and ending in $f$, and the `figure-eight' cycle obtained by concatenating $C'$ to $D'$ is (according to Lemma~\ref{lem: edge types and cycles}) a cycle witnessing that the edge $e$ is \good.

 We now show that if $e$ appears on a pseudo-cycle $C_e$ satisfying item~\ref{lem: edge types and pseudo cycles: good} then $(\dagger)$ holds.
 Let $g$ be the initial configuration of $C_e$ and let $H := \{ s \mid g(s) > 0 \}$ be the set of states of $\puwd$ for which there is some process in that state in $g$.
 Assume w.l.o.g. that there is no process that does not move on $C_e$ (such processes can simply be removed), and for every $s \in H$, let $e^s$ be some edge in $\puwd$ appearing in $C_e$ whose source is $s$.
 Observe that by item~\ref{lem: edge types and pseudo cycles: good} the edge $e^s$ is green, and apply Lemma~\ref{lem: edge types and cycles} to obtain a witnessing cycle $C_{e^s}$ starting with some process in $s$.
 By Lemma~\ref{lem: cycle implies one with K broadcasts}, we can assume that the cycles $C_{e^s}$ thus obtained for all states in $H$ have the same number of broadcasts.
 Hence, by Lemma~\ref{lem: rb-system composition}, we can run together $g(s)$ copies of $C_{e^s}$, for all $s$ in $H$, in one cycle $D$.
 Let $f$ be the starting configuration of $D$.
-Note that $f(s) \geq g(s)$ for every state $s$ in $\puwd$, and obtain a pseudo-cycle $C$ starting in $f$ which simulates $C_e$ (since $C_e$ has no broadcasts, processes that $f$ has in excess of $g$ can simply not move).
+Note that $f(s) \geq g(s)$ for every state $s$ in $\puwd$, and obtain a pseudo-cycle $C$ starting in $f$ which simulates $C_e$ (since $C_e$ does not have any broadcast, processes that $f$ has in excess of $g$ can simply not move).
 The proof is complete by noting that $f, C$ and $D$ satisfy $\dagger$. \end{proof}